 “By the end of this year , the major work happening on Adelaide Street … should be complete,along with the new contra-flow tracks being installed along Sumach Street between Shuter Street and Richmond Street [sic] .”

-Progress remains slow: after 4 years, the painted lines on Sumach north of Queen were removed in Dec 2019 (see photo above, right).
+Progress remains slow: after 4 years, the painted lines on Sumach north of Queen were removed in Dec 2019 (see photo above, centre).
 In Feb 2020, a contra-flow traffic light was installed on the north-east corner of Queen and Sumach.
-Apparently, no longer any plans for signalized intersection at Shuter-Sumach, according to the latest plans for the Shuter bike lane.
+Apparently, no longer any intention to put signalized intersection at Shuter-Sumach, according to the latest plans for the Shuter bike lane.